vilya/Shadertron/README.md

   GLSL.
 Nvidia shader compiler treats this as a compile error, the WebGL compiler accepts it.

+- NeuralNetVideoSample had a 'precision mediump float;' declaration, which is valid in ESSL but not in GLSL.

 It's not really practical to catch all of these cases.
 Maybe using GLES instead would give a more compatible result?
 It's kind of nice to have GL 4.5 though...